 Back in 1981, Professors G. and M. Martin and their teams at the University of Nantes developed a pioneering process to detect the chaptalisation (or over-sugaring) of wine, and the enrichment of freshly pressed grapes.
 In 1987, this SNIF-NMR® method led to the creation of Eurofins.
-The company has continued to develop the process, now using it to In addition, Eurofins has committed check the authenticity of wines, spirits, fruit juices, flavours, sugar syrups, and vinegar.
-Together with other tests, the over 30,000 pieces of data for wine, technique makes it possible to verify the geographical origin of products and products.
-The company continues to decide, for example, whether vanillin was chemically-produced or whether it to empower customers to fight back is natural - useful information as the against food and beverage fraud. two have a huge price difference.
+The company has continued to develop the process, now using it to check the authenticity of wines, spirits, fruit juices, flavours, sugar syrups, and vinegar.
+Together with other tests, the technique makes it possible to verify the geographical origin of products and decide, for example, whether vanillin was chemically-produced or whether it is natural - useful information as the two have a huge price difference.

-This technique is still state-of-the-art 30 years after its invention, and is a gold standard in its field.
-SNIF-NMR® is the official method of analysis for a variety of organisations, including the European Union (EU) and the International Organisation of Vine and Wine (OIV) for wine; the Association of Analytical Chemists (AOAC) for fruit juices, maple syrup, and vanillin; and European Committee for significant resources to developing a comprehensive reference database of fruit juice, natural flavours and other pioneer and develop cutting-edge tools
+This technique is still state-of-the-art 35 years after its invention, and is a gold standard in its field.
+SNIF-NMR® is the official method of analysis for a variety of organisations, including the European Union (EU) and the International Organisation of Vine and Wine (OIV) for wine; the Association of Analytical Chemists (AOAC) for fruit juices, maple syrup, and vanillin; and European Committee for Standardization (CEN) for vinegar.